Call for Nominations: ADP’s 2018 Civic Engagement Awards

-Nominations are due March 31, 2017 for the American Democracy Project’s three national civic engagement awards.
-Recipients will be announced at the ADP organizing meeting and breakfast at our 2017 Civic Learning and Democratic Engagement Meeting in Baltimore, Md.
+Nominations are due March 31, 2018 for the American Democracy Project’s three national civic engagement awards.
+Recipients will be announced at the ADP organizing meeting and breakfast at our 2018 Civic Learning and Democratic Engagement Meeting in Anaheim, California.

 Please consider nominating yourself or a colleague and be sure to submit nomination materials electronically as a single PDF document with appropriate cover sheet.
-You’ll find details about each award below at in the included links and materials.
+You’ll find details about each award below as well as in the included links and materials.

 Plater Award for Leadership in Civic Engagement